So you want to know what our split system aircon installation Brisbane involves.

 As a result, we’re able to offer significantly more comprehensive electrical solutions than others!

-Step 4: Secure your indoor unit to the wall
+Step 4: Secure the indoor unit to the wall

 Once the mounting is in place, it’s time to place your indoor unit.

 Think of it like connecting two Lego pieces together, except much, much stronger – all it takes is a solid push to lock your indoor unit into position!

 Once your unit is secure, your installer will connect the pipes and wiring from step three to the back of your indoor unit.

 Step 5: Take it outsideL install the outdoor condenser

 We won’t go into too much detail about how it works, but essentially, all you need to know is that the outdoor unit is what does all the heavy lifting.
 It takes warm air from outdoors and converts it into cool air for you to enjoy.